Crete or Corfu: Which Island Should Be Your Next Greek Destination?

 With the kids in Rethymnon, Crete.

-If you have small children, Corfu is the recommended choice.
-Corfu is smaller in size so there are many day trips to enjoy within just a one-hour distance from your hotel, no matter where you’re staying.
+If you have small children, Corfu is the recommended choice, as there are plenty of things to do in Corfu with kids!
+Corfu is smaller, allowing embarking on many different day trips that kids can enjoy within just one hour from your hotel, no matter where you’re staying.

 crete or corfu